 No personal/user data shall be collected or tracked unless otherwise provided by national rules in force.

+The direct link to the e-label indicated on the label (could)may be clearly identified through language free presentation modalities, a pictogram or a symbol easily visible and clear to understand by consumers.

 MODIFY THE PART II “COMPULSORY INFORMATION” OF THE OIV INTERNATIONAL STANDARD FOR LABELLING OF WINES AS FOLLOW